-2. Check the microphone
+- Check the microphone on your device

 This may be caused by debris in the small microphone hole often found next to the charging port – have a careful poke around with a safety pin or similar to clear it out and you'll often fix the problem.
 If that doesn't work, check the microphone settings within the Google app.

 Occasionally, apps running in the background are making noises which may interfere with the microphone picking up your voice, so check these too – and close any that you think may be making noise.